Sherlock Holmes in the 22nd Century: Additional voice cast

-List of episodes
+Episodes

-The show premiered in the United Kingdom in the late spring of 1999 on CITV and then premiered in the fall in the United States.
-In the U.S., the series was split into two seasons, with the first airing on Fox Kids, and the other which was planned to air on Kids' WB in 2001, but instead aired on broadcast syndication.
+The show premiered in the United Kingdom in the late spring of 1999 on CITV and then premiered that fall in the United States.
+In the U.S., the series was split into two seasons, with the first airing on Fox Kids, with the second planned to air on Kids' WB in 2001, but instead aired on broadcast syndication.
 All 26 episodes were originally planned to air in the United States on PAX alongside fellow-DIC show Archie's Weird Mysteries as part of an hour-long block, but was moved to air on Fox Kids.

 Only the first 13 episodes were broadcast on ITV in 1999, ending with "The Musgrave Ritual" in August.
 In the U.S., 17 episodes were broadcast on Fox Kids starting in September 1999, in a different order, and ending with "The Man with the Twisted Lip".
-The remaining episodes aired in 2001 in the U.S.
+The remaining episodes aired in 2001.

+The series was pre-sold internationally through Buena Vista International Television.

 Home media releases

-In September 1999, Vision Video and Universal Studios Home Video UK released a VHS tape of the series in the United Kingdom.
-It contained the first six episodes of the series in their original production order.
+On 24 September 1999, Vision Video and Universal Pictures Video UK released a VHS tape of the first six episodes (in production order) in the United Kingdom.

-In 2002, Lions Gate Home Entertainment and Trimark Home Video released Sherlock Holmes in the 22nd Century: The Fall and Rise of Sherlock Holmes, a VHS/DVD which, like the U.K. VHS, consisted of the first three episodes in a feature-length format.
+In 2002, Lions Gate Home Entertainment and Trimark Home Video released Sherlock Holmes in the 22nd Century: The Fall and Rise of Sherlock Holmes to VHS and DVD.
+This release also consisted of the first three episodes in a feature-length format.
 The episode "The Sign of Four" was also included on the DVD version.